builders-blueprint-series/from-coder-to-engineer/front/contents.md

 ### Chapter 9: Patterns to remember

-The purpose of design patterns
+The purpose of design patterns (make things easier to test) There are no such things as anti-patterns
-There are no such things as anti-patterns
+Knowing where is more important than how

 ## Part 3: Common Issues